 The PHT Creative Hub has transformed how we collaborate and share performing arts with our communities.
 HUB artist members from across performance disciplines fill our spaces, work on their own creative projects, and share their skills and expertise with each other.

-Why a Co-op?
+Why a Creative HUB?

-How it works.
+How it works

-In the Building.
+In the building

-“We’re committed to this model beyond the current COVID pandemic restrictions,” shares Selody.
-“This pandemic has given us all the opportunity to take a bold step, and experiment with a new way of working together.
-I am excited to see what happens next.”
+“We’re committed to this model beyond the current COVID pandemic restrictions.
+This pandemic has given us all the opportunity to take a bold step, and experiment with a new way of working together.
+I am excited to see what happens next.” – Kim Selody

 Safety first.
 Always.

 Presentation House Theatre respects and follows all Public Health Orders regarding masks, vaccines, capacity, and physical distancing.
 Read our full safety details here.

 Be kind.
 Be calm.
 Be safe.